 Terrain: Canyons and mesas (elevation 4000-6000 feet).
 Cottonwoods & oaks along rivers: pinyon-junipers on mesas.
 Some campgrounds have more shade than others.

-Temperatures: Spring and fall day temperatures range from 60-70s and nights from 40-50 degrees.
-Summers range from 90-100 degrees during the day with nighttime temperatures between 50-70 degrees.
+Temperatures: Spring and fall day temperatures range from 60-90s and nights from 40-60 degrees.

 Public Contact: Hosts provide camping assistance and area information to visitors; advise visitors about rules and regulations; and alert law enforcement about emergencies, unsafe conditions, or infractions.
 (No law enforcement duties.)
 Hosts present professional, neat appearance to the public and wear BLM t-shirts or vests & hats (provided).

-Cleaning: Restock vault toilets with toilet paper.
+Maintenance: Hosts are not expected to clean vault toilets, but they are expected to restock them with toilet paper.
 Pick-up litter.
 Perform light maintenance as needed.

 Schedule: Reside at campground seven days a week--typically work Thursdays through Mondays; off Tuesdays & Wednesdays.
 Work hours: 8 hours per day/ 5 days a week. (am and pm duties).